martinmugnier/martinmugnier.github.io/_pages/about.md

 Welcome!

-I am a Postdoctoral Research Fellow in Economics at the [University of Oxford](https://www.ox.ac.uk/), with an affiliation to [Nuffield College](https://www.nuffield.ox.ac.uk/).
+I am a Postdoctoral Research Fellow in Economics at the [University of Oxford](https://www.ox.ac.uk/) and a Non-stipendiary Research Fellow at [Nuffield College](https://www.nuffield.ox.ac.uk/).

 My main field of research is Econometrics, with a focus on identification and estimation of nonlinear panel data models.
 I am particularly interested in the use of high-dimensional statistics and machine learning tools (e.g., unsupervised clustering for grouped fixed effects) to solve such problems.